hannes-hochreiner/more-todos/doc/repository.md

 Expects "todo" to be an existing todo object.
 Returns nothing.
 Triggers the event "todo.deleted" with the id of the deleted todo as data.

+## void updateTodo(todo)

+Expects "todo" to be an existing todo object.
+Returns nothing.
+Triggers the event "todo.updated" with the id of the updated todo as data.